-Just like most people of my generation, a big part of my interest towards film comes from the J.K Rowling books, Harry Potter.
+Just like most people of my generation, a big part of my interest in film comes from the J.K Rowling books, Harry Potter.
 Without them, I dare to say this blog wouldn’t even exist as they were also one of the reasons that made me interested in books and arts in general.
-Now that we have grown up and seven years have passed since the release of the last Harry Potter film, it’s interesting to analyse them and wonder, what are the best Harry Potter films?
-I could never analyse those movies as I analyse the films I watch on a daily basis, specially because I love every single one of them in a different way.
+Now that we have grown up and seven years have passed since the release of the last Harry Potter film, it’s interesting to analyze them and wonder, what are the best Harry Potter films?
+I could never analyze those movies as I analyze the films I watch on a daily basis, especially because I love every single one of them in a different way.
 But the task of ranking them sounded as fun as re-watching the films, which made me create this post.
 So here they are!

 01. The Deathly Hallows – Part One (2010) by David Yates – Film 7